crcx/retroforth/doc/RETRO-Book.md

 This requires a copy of `ngaImage` to be in the current directory.

-## Barebones

-This is a minimal version of the `retro-repl`.
-It keeps the C portion as short as possible, making it a useful starting point for new interfaces.

-To build:

-    make bin/retro-barebones

-## retro-compiler

-This is a turnkey compiler.
-It can compile a new executable bundling a Retro VM and image.

-Requirements:

-- BSD or Linux
-- objcopy in $PATH

-To build:

-    make bin/retro-compiler

-Example use:

-1. Given a source file like "Hello.forth":

-    ~~~
-    :hello 'hello_world! s:put nl ;
-    ~~~

-2. Use:

-    ./bin/retro-compiler Hello.forth hello

-The first argument is the source file, the second is the word to run on startup.

-3. Run the generated `a.out`

-Limits:

-This only supports the core words ('all' interface) and the file i/o words.
-Support for other I/O extensions will be added in the future.

 ## Pascal

 There is a Pascal version of `retro-repl`.